MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-nl-eu-sales-list.md

 ### EU sales list

-To view the changes in EU sales list, follow these steps:
+To view the changes in EU sales list, complete the following steps.

 1. Open the file, Versioning_rpt-from_NT14_20191211_to_NT15_20201209-bd-rpt-icp-opgaaf-2021.html to view the changes in EU sales list.
 2. In the file, under *Schema referenties*, you can see xsd schema names for taxonomies NT14 and NT15.
 Take the value for entering to **XSDSchema** lookup result.
 Find more details about application specific parameters for EU sales list format in the section [Set up XML namespaces for the EU sales list in XML](#set-up-xml-namespaces-for-the-eu-sales-list-in-xml) above